elmaroufa/elmaroufa/README.md

 ## I speak Python, Django, Flask, Odoo, JavaScript, PHP.   :triumph: :triumph: :muscle:

-- 🔭 I’m currently working on odoo 13 project and full stack application flask (flaskblog)
+- 🔭 I’m currently working on odoo 13 project and full stack application flask (flaskblog);
-- 🌱 I’m currently learning odoo 12 development essentials
+- 🌱 I’m currently learning The New And Improved Flask Mega-Tutorial(Miguel Grinberg) and  odoo 12 development essentials.

 <!--
 **elmaroufa/elmaroufa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.